Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: Entanglement dynamics

-Exploiting Eq.(\ref{conc}) it is possible to analyze the evolution of the degree of entanglement of the two spins starting from the Bell state (\ref{bell0}).
+Using Eq.(\ref{conc}) it is possible to analyze the evolution of the degree of entanglement of the two spins starting from the Bell state (\ref{bell0}).
 The results we have obtained are reported in Figure \ref{fig2} for different values of the ratio $\omega_c/\omega_0$.

-Comparing the three plots, we may observe that when the spectrum of the reservoir does not completely overlap with the frequency of the system, that means $\omega_c\ll\omega_0$, the concurrence function goes to zero slower than in the opposite case, $\omega_c\gg\omega_0$.
-The results we have obtained, reported in Figures \ref{fig1} and \ref{fig2}, allow us to note that when the baths are characterized by Ohmic spectral densities with a Lorentz-Drude cut-off function, as given in Eq.(\ref{LD}), the entanglement initially present in the two spins can be preserved for a longer time with respect to the case of a Lorentz bath, at least for some values of the ratio $\omega_c/\omega_0$.
+Comparing the four plots, we may observe that when the spectrum of the reservoir does not completely overlap with the frequency of the system, that is $\omega_c\ll\omega_0$, the concurrence decreases to zero more slowly than in the opposite case, $\omega_c\gg\omega_0$.
+The results we have obtained, reported in Figures \ref{fig1} and \ref{fig2}, indicate that when the baths are characterized by Ohmic spectral densities with a Lorentz-Drude cut-off function, as given in Eq.(\ref{LD}), the entanglement initially present in the two spins can be preserved for a longer time with respect to the case of a Lorentz bath, at least for some values of the ratio $\omega_c/\omega_0$.

+Following the analysis developed in this section it is also interesting to examine the behavior of the system starting from a factorized initial condition instead of an entangled one.
+In what follows, in particular, we suppose that at $t=0$ the two spins are in the separable state $|1,0\rangle$ and we study the time behaviour of the concurrence.
+We find that in this case